Mount Baker: Glaciers and hydrology

 Eleven named glaciers descend from Mount Baker.
 Two additional glaciers (Hadley Glacier and Sholes Glacier) descend from lower slopes detached from the main glacial mass.
 The Coleman Glacier is the largest; it has a surface area of 1285 acre.
 The other large glaciers—which have areas greater than 625 acre—are Roosevelt Glacier, Mazama Glacier, Park Glacier, Boulder Glacier, Easton Glacier, and Deming Glacier.
 All retreated during the first half of the century, advanced from 1950 to 1975 and have been retreating with increasing rapidity since 1980.
+It is estimated that Baker's glaciers will disappear around 2055 or 2075 due to global warming.

 Mount Baker is drained on the north by streams that flow into the North Fork Nooksack River, on the west by the Middle Fork Nooksack River, and on the southeast and east by tributaries of the Baker River.
 Lake Shannon and Baker Lake are the largest nearby bodies of water, formed by two dams on the Baker River.

 U.S. Navy

 Two ammunition ships of the United States Navy (traditionally named for volcanoes) have been named after the mountain.
 The first was USS Mount Baker (AE-4), which was commissioned from 1941 to 1947 and from 1951 to 1969.
 In 1972, the Navy commissioned USS Mount Baker (AE-34).
 She was decommissioned in 1996 and placed in service with the Military Sealift Command as USNS Mount Baker (T-AE-34).
 She was scrapped in 2012.